WICG/datacue/explainer.md

 ## In-band timed metadata processing

 The exact set of in-band timed metadata formats that we would aim to support is to be decided.
-MPEG DASH MPD and `emsg` events are a requirement, due to their inclusion in MPEG CMAF.
+MPEG DASH `emsg` events are a requirement, due to their inclusion in MPEG CMAF.
 We expect to discuss which other events to standardise, particularly HLS timed metadata, as part of the incubation work.

+Where message types are widely supported (e.g., the MPEG-DASH specific events described above), the DataCue API would present the data in parsed form, so that it's convenient for web applications to access.
+Other message types, such as application-specific messages, would not be parsed directly by the user agent and instead would be presented to the web application in raw binary form.

-In addition to specifying a new `DataCue` API, we anticipate specifying the handling of in-band timed metadata in a separate set of specifications, following a registry approach with one specification per media format that describes the timed metadata details for that format, similar to the [Media Source Extensions Byte Stream Format Registry](https://www.w3.org/TR/mse-byte-stream-format-registry/).
+In addition to specifying the `DataCue` API, we also need to specify the handling of in-band timed metadata.
+This could be done either in the DataCue spec, or in a separate set of specifications, following a registry approach with one specification per media format that describes the timed metadata details for that format, similar to the [Media Source Extensions Byte Stream Format Registry](https://www.w3.org/TR/mse-byte-stream-format-registry/).
 Another approach could be to update [Sourcing In-band Media Resource Tracks from Media Containers into HTML](https://dev.w3.org/html5/html-sourcing-inband-tracks/), either in its current form as a single document, or splitting it by media format and adding a registry.

 ## Proposed API and example code

 The proposed API is based on the existing text track support in HTML and WebKit's `DataCue`.
-This extends the [HTML5 `DataCue` API](https://www.w3.org/TR/2018/WD-html53-20181018/semantics-embedded-content.html#text-tracks-exposing-inband-metadata) with two attributes to support non-text metadata, `type` and `value` (see IDL [here](https://trac.webkit.org/browser/webkit/trunk/Source/WebCore/html/track/DataCue.idl)):
+This extends the [HTML5 `DataCue` API](https://www.w3.org/TR/2018/WD-html53-20181018/semantics-embedded-content.html#text-tracks-exposing-inband-metadata) with two attributes to support non-text metadata, `type` and `value`.
+We also add a constructor that allows these fields to be initialized by web applications.

 ```
 interface DataCue : TextTrackCue {
+    constructor(double startTime, unrestricted double endTime, ArrayBuffer data, optional DOMString type);
+    constructor(double startTime, unrestricted double endTime, any value, optional DOMString type);

-    attribute ArrayBuffer data; // Always empty
+    attribute ArrayBuffer? data;

     // Proposed extensions.
-    attribute any value;
+    attribute any? value;
     readonly attribute DOMString type;
 };
 ```

+`data`: Contains the raw (unparsed) message data.
+This value is `null` if the implementation provides parsed message data for the given message type.

+`value`: Contains the parsed message data.
+This value is `null` if the implementation does not support parsing of the given message type.
+If not `null`, the content and structure of the `value` is determined by the `type` field.

-`type`: A string identifying the type of metadata:
+`type`: A string identifying the type of metadata.

+### Mapping to HLS timed metadata

+WebKit supports the several kinds of timed metadata, using the following `type` values:

 | Type                       | Purpose             |
 | -------------------------- | ------------------- |